 This information comes from the National Health Institutes’ research into how many people die from obesity.
 Issues linked to being overweight or obese come second when ranking the foremost causes of preventable deaths in the US—right behind the use of tobacco and its adverse effects.

 According to scientists at the Center for Disease Control and Prevention (CDC), the rates of American adolescents with obesity have continued to rise over the previous decade.
+In fact, obesity statistics for 2020 will show a serious obesity problem in the UK and the US.

 11. At least 1 out of 3 adults is deemed overweight.